aws-samples/Build_a_computer_vision_based_asset_inventory_app_with_low_no_training/README.md

-# Build a computer vision-based asset inventory app with low / no training
+# Build a computer vision based asset inventory app with low / no training

 ## Introduction